janko/janko.io/_posts/2015-08-18-introduction-to-roda.md

 ## Conclusion

-I'm really amazed by Roda's design, how carefully that framework was thought through, and the arsenal of its features (I only covered 1/10 of Roda's plugins).
+I'm really amazed by Roda's design, how carefully the framework was thought through, and the arsenal of its features (I only covered 1/10 of Roda's plugins).
 I love the completely new approach to routing with the routing tree, I think this power becomes more and more useful as the application grows in